gromo.modules.growing_module.GrowingModule#

 • extension_size (int | None) – size of the extension to apply, by default None and get automatically determined using self.eigenvalues_extension.shape[0]

-complete_growth(extension_kwargs: dict) None[source]#
+complete_growth(extension_kwargs: Any) None[source]#

 Complete the growth to the target size.